jaymistry456/gujarati-handwritten-numeral-recognition/README.md

 ## Installation

-To run this project, you need to have Python installed on your machine along with the necessary dependencies.
+To run this project, you need to have Python (preferrably Python 3.11.0) installed on your machine along with the necessary dependencies.
 You can install the required packages using `pip` by following these steps:

 1. Clone this repository:
    ```bash